 Toronto has won 50-plus games in three straight seasons, re-signed its Sixth Man of the year nominee Fred VanVleet and of course traded their franchise leader in points, minutes, games, among many other things, DeMar DeRozan, for former San Antonio Spur, Kawhi Leonard.
 Under new head coach Nick Nurse, who was an assistant in Toronto for five seasons, the Raptors entered the season with the 4th-highest win total in the NBA at Westgate Las Vegas SuperBook.

 2017-18 W-L: 55-27

 Kyrie Irving played in just 60 games last season, none in the playoffs.
-Gordon Hayward was lost for the entire season on opening night … and Boston still won 55 games.
-The Celtics still have enough assets to wheel-and-deal this summer, especially with Danny Ainge at the helm.
-The Celtics’ win total of 57.5 is their highest in at least the last 15 seasons and after going over its win total of 53.5 and 52.5 the last two seasons, Boston is primed to be the class of the East in 2018-19.
+Gordon Hayward was lost for the entire season on opening night in 2017-18 … and Boston still won 55 games.
+The Celtics still have enough assets to wheel-and-deal, especially with Danny Ainge at the helm.
+The Celtics’ win total of 59 is their highest in at least the last 15 seasons this year and after going over its win total of 53.5 and 52.5 the last two seasons, Boston is primed to be the class of the East in 2018-19.

 >> Sign up for The Action Network’s daily newsletter to get the smartest conversation delivered into your inbox each morning.